Toarcian Oceanic Anoxic Event: Marine invertebrates

-The extinction event associated with the TOAE primarily affected marine life as a result the collapse of the carbonate factory.
+The extinction event associated with the TOAE primarily affected marine life as a result of the collapse of the carbonate factory.
 Brachiopods were particularly severely hit, with the TOAE representing one of the most dire crises in their evolutionary history.
 Brachiopod taxa of large size declined significantly in abundance.
 Uniquely, the brachiopod genus Soaresirhynchia thrived during the later stages of the TOAE due to its low metabolic rate and slow rate of growth, making it a disaster taxon.
 The species S. bouchardi is known to have been a pioneer species that colonised areas denuded of brachiopods in the northwestern Tethyan region.
 Ostracods also suffered a major diversity loss, with almost all ostracod clades' distributions during the time interval corresponding to the serpentinum zone shifting towards higher latitudes to escape intolerably hot conditions near the Equator.
 Bivalves likewise experienced a significant turnover.
 The decline of bivalves exhibiting high endemism with narrow geographic ranges was particularly severe, as was the decline of bivalves with large, thick shells and high annual growth rates.
 At Ya Ha Tinda, a replacement of the pre-TOAE bivalve assemblage by a smaller, post-TOAE assemblage occurred, while in the Cleveland Basin, the inoceramid Pseudomytiloides dubius experienced the Lilliput effect.
 Ammonoids, having already experienced a major morphological bottleneck thanks to the Gibbosus Event, about a million years before the Toarcian extinction, suffered further losses in the Early Toarcian diversity collapse.
 Belemnite richness in the northwestern Tethys dropped during the PTo-E but slightly increased across the TOAE.
 Belemnites underwent a major change in habitat preference from cold, deep waters to warm, shallow waters.
 Their average rostrum size also increased, though this trend heavily varied depending on the lineage of belemnites.
 The Toarcian extinction was unbelievably catastrophic for corals; 90.9% of all Tethyan coral species and 49% of all genera were wiped out.
 Calcareous nannoplankton that lived in the deep photic zone suffered, with the decrease in abundance of the taxon Mitrolithus jansae used as an indicator of shoaling of the oxygen minimum zone in the Tethys and the Hispanic Corridor.
 The biota of the Paris Basin suffered a particularly severe nannofossil crisis.
 Other affected invertebrate groups included echinoderms, radiolarians, dinoflagellates, and foraminifera.
 Trace fossils, an indicator of bioturbation and ecological diversity, became highly undiverse following the TOAE.